 - High enough working temperature.

-The COP is a measure of the ratio between energy output and input.
-Leonardo Corp guarantees a COP of 6 for the ECAT, meaning that it takes a required 1 kW of input power to produce 6 kW of heat.
+COP (Coefficient of Performance) is a measure of the ratio between energy output and input.
+Leonardo Corp guarantees a COP of 6 for the ECAT 1 MW, meaning that it takes a required 166 kW of input power to produce 1 MW of heat.
+Also note that the ECAT High Temperature test prototype is currently working at COP 3.7, see ECAT reports.

-To understand the basis for building product applications upon a heat source, such as the ECAT core, one needs to know the physical and mechanical limits in transforming heat into work (work can be electricity or the movement of a car for instance).
-The physical limit is defined by the Carnot efficiency,
+Working Temperature, is an important concept for the basis of building product applications upon a heat source, such as the ECAT core.
+One needs to know the physical and mechanical limits in transforming heat into work (work can be electricity or the movement of a car for instance).
+The physical efficiency limit of heat-to-work conversion is defined by the Carnot efficiency,

 nc = (1-Tc/Th),